-While there are many ways to protect a swimming pool and make it look aesthetically pleasing, painting offers an affordable and easy way to do so.
-In fact, painting a pool can even make a good DIY project for more energetic pool owners.
+While there are many ways to protect a swimming pool and make it look aesthetically pleasing, painting offers an affordable and easy way.
+Pushing a pool can make a good DIY project for more energetic pool owners.
 Yet before emptying your pool and taking a trip to a paint store, it’s good to understand some essentials about pool painting and the best pool paint to use.

 Why Paint Pools?

-Basically, a swimming pool is just a hole in the ground with a finish that prevents water from seeping through the concrete or other base material and draining into the ground.
-That’s the main reason why inground swimming pools need a finish, whether it’s plaster, stone, tiling, ceramic, aggregate or paint.
-While painting also makes the pool look fresh and clean, certain painting techniques can also make it safer for swimmers.
+A swimming pool is just a hole in the ground with a finish that prevents water from seeping through the concrete or other base material and draining into the ground.
+That’s why inground swimming pools need a finish, whether plaster, stone, tiling, ceramic, aggregate, or paint.
+While painting makes the pool look fresh and clean, specific techniques can also make it safer for swimmers.

 Aesthetics

-Like any other paint job, it’s important to prepare the surface.
-This means heavy cleaning, and possibly even sanding to make the surface smoother.
-Painting over stains or scaling will only make matters worse; eventually these imperfections will show their ugly face again through the newly painted coat.
+Like any other paint job, it’s essential to prepare the surface.
+This means heavy cleaning and possibly even sanding to make the surface smoother.
+Painting over stains or scaling will only make matters worse; eventually, these imperfections will show their ugly faces again through the newly painted coat.

 Bubbles or Blisters

-Pool paint bubbles or blisters when the surface isn’t prepared properly.
-It needs to be applied to a mostly smooth, clean surface and, unless using acrylic paint, it also needs to be dry.
+Pool paint bubbles or blisters when the surface isn’t prepared correctly.
+It must be applied to a mostly smooth, clean surface, and unless using acrylic paint, it must also be dry.

 When to Paint

 Timing also plays a part, as the hotter the temperature, the more likely it is to blister.
-Depending on the climate, the best time to paint is usually fall, or even winter.
+The best time to paint is usually fall or winter, depending on the climate.
 Painting during dry, cool weather will ensure the best pool paint coating.

 Painting for Pool Safety

-Pool paints make things slippery, so can cause safety issues.
+Pool paints make things slippery, which can cause safety issues.
 A new paint job can protect swimmers’ welfare.

 Resolving slipping issues:

-• Mix some sand or soft rubbery particles into paint, using it on shallow parts of the pool, steps and any benches.
+- Mix some sand or soft rubbery particles into paint and use it on shallow parts of the pool, steps, and benches.

-• For paint that’s already dried and cured, use an anti-slip spray or solution that adds texture to improve traction.
+- For already dried and cured paint, use an anti-slip spray or solution that adds texture to improve traction.

 Types of Pool Paints

-Swimming pool paint has very specific qualities that allow it to weather water, chlorine and sunlight, while also being tough enough to resist deformation from heavy use.
-Three primary types of paint used include epoxy paint, enamel paint and acrylic paint.
+Swimming pool paint has particular qualities that allow it to weather water, chlorine, and sunlight while also being tough enough to resist deformation from heavy use.
+Three primary types of paint are epoxy paint, enamel paint, and acrylic paint.

 Enamel Pool Paint

-Enamel designates a paint that provides a decorative, glossy or shiny topcoat, designed to produce a durable, hardened finish.
+Enamel designates a paint with a decorative, glossy topcoat that produces a durable, hardened finish.
 Though enamel paints originally were oil-based, water-based versions are now available.
-Original formulations for enamel paints included a type of modified polyester called alkyds, which have a similar consistency to oil paints, give the coating its hardened finish once cured and make it extremely durable.
-Because of its durability and aesthetically pleasing look, enamel paints often are favored for pools.
+Original formulations for enamel paints included a modified polyester called alkyds, which have a consistency similar to oil paints, give the coating its hardened finish once cured, and make it extremely durable.
+Because of their durability and aesthetically pleasing look, enamel paints are often favored for pools.

 Epoxy Pool Paint

-Epoxy coatings have specific chemical resins that form tough coatings that resist chemicals, solvents and abrasions, and which also adhere well to different types of surfaces.
-As a solvent-based paint, it can be used on pools with varying finishes, including for concrete and fiberglass.
-However, it works best on bare surfaces, or over surfaces painted previously with epoxy pool paint.
+Epoxy coatings contain specific chemical resins that form tough coatings that resist chemicals, solvents, and abrasions and adhere well to different types of surfaces.
+As a solvent-based paint, it can be used on pools with varying finishes, including concrete and fiberglass.
+However, it works best on bare surfaces or over surfaces painted previously with epoxy pool paint.
 The paint curing process also takes longer, up to a full week for outdoor pools and two weeks for indoor pools.

 Epoxy pool paint comes in two separate containers that require mixing before use.
-When looking at epoxy vs acrylic pool paints, the former better withstands automatic pool cleaners like Kreepy Krauly’s, sunlight and pool treatment chemicals.
+Compared to acrylic pool paints, epoxy better withstand automatic pool cleaners like Kreepy Krauly’s, sunlight, and pool treatment chemicals.

 A brief look at epoxy pool paint: